Heading to Disneyland for Halloween? Don’t miss out on these terrifyingly terrific Halloween treats at Disneyland.

 Sugar cookies are available throughout the parks in treat shops on Main Street and Beuna Vista Street.

-I like a soft sugar cookie, so these weren’t number one on my list, but they were great for the girls to carry in their bag and eat along the way.
+I like a soft sugar cookie, so these weren’t number one on my list, but they were great for the kids to carry in their bag and eat along the way.

 There were a number of treats available in both parks that we just had to try.
 The cake pops were so well done, we had to grab at least one.